-Focus and concentration are just a set of actions that you follow regularly.
+Concentration is just a set of actions that you follow regularly.
 The time period when you are studying for your target exam and no distraction can hamper your preparation.
-In this post, we’ll see strategies that you can use to stay focused and improve your concentration in JEE/NEET preparation.
+In this post, we’ll see strategies that you can use to improve your concentration in studies for JEE/NEET preparation.

-How to Stay Focused and Improve Concentration in IIT-JEE/NEET?
+How to Improve Concentration in Studies for JEE/NEET

-Here are the six tips that can help you strengthen your focus in JEE/NEET preparation and help you achieve your goals.
+Here are the six tips that will improve your concentration in JEE/NEET preparation and help you achieve your goals.

 1. Set a schedule for your preparation